wnedov/Paper_Replications/README.md

 To test that simplified controller model, both animations apply its commands to the same, more detailed six-state simulated car.
 This dynamic model adds lateral velocity and yaw rate, and calculates lateral tire forces with a Pacejka model.
 Only the reference speed changes between the two experiments.

-At approximately 3.1–6.4 m/s, the omitted dynamics remain small and the controller tracks with about 0.20 m mean position error.
-At approximately 12.3–25.8 m/s, lateral slip and yaw dynamics become significant, the tires saturate, and the car understeers.
+At approximately 3.1–6.4 m/s, the controller tracks with about 0.20 m mean position error.
+At approximately 12.3–25.8 m/s, the tires saturate and the car understeers.
 The controller cannot predict this loss of lateral force, so its planned motion no longer matches the simulated car and the tracking error grows.

 `cd 03_MPC_Kong && uv run main.py`